powerhouse-inc/powerhouse-docs/docs/switchboard/intro.md

 ### Want to jump right in?

 Feeling eager?
-Jump in to the quick start docs and start making your first requests and queries on our initial use-case.
+Jump in to the quick start docs and start making your first requests and queries on our initial use-case:
 [Real World Asset Reports](./GraphQL%20References/rwa-reports.md)